alifjs/AI-Recipe-Assistant/README.md

 1. Navigate to the "Chat" page
 2. Ask any cooking-related question
 3. Get instant answers about cooking techniques, ingredient substitutions, and more

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- OpenAI for providing the API that powers the AI features
-- Next.js and Tailwind CSS for the frontend framework and styling
-- All contributors who have helped improve this project